narainkarthikv/narainkarthikv/README.md

   😍 My Interests
 </h3>

-🔭 I’m currently working on Content Creation, Web Development & Design
+🔭 I’m currently working on Content Creation, Web Development & UI/UX Design
-🌱 Equivalently, I learn more about Linux and Electronics
+🌱 Equivalently, I learn more about Linux & Electronics
-👯 I’m looking to collaborate on Open Source Projects
+👯 I’m looking to collaborate on Creative Ideas
-⚡ Fun fact: Working with Linux is a lot more fun than Windows
+⚡ Fun fact: Working with Linux is lot more fun than Windows

 <details>

 <summary>Need to Know More about me? 🔎</summary>

 <h3 align="center">